ARMmbed/rise-workshop-manchester/instructions.md

 ESP8266Interface wifi(D8,D2,D7,"OUR_SSID","OUR_PWD",115200); // TX,RX,Reset,SSID,Password,Baud
 ```

 Then hit *Compile* and flash the application to your board, similar to how we did it for the Bluetooth examples.
+Sometimes the first request fails, look at the serial output for information (baud rate 9600).

+**Tip:** Want raw access to the ESP8266?
+Run [SerialPassthrough](https://developer.mbed.org/users/mbedAustin/code/SerialPassthrough/) on the board, and talk directly from computer to the WiFi chip.

+**Tip 2:** Put the GET/POST calls into a `while(1) {}` loop so it keeps doing requests.

+Now just feel free to start hacking on any connected solution.
+Enjoy!